Arabic

 8 Ways to Wish Someone a Happy Eid in Arabic

-Millions around the world mark the end of Ramadan with the celebration of Eid al-Fitr.
+We know—Eid is coming up and you want to be linguistically prepared.
 Here are 8 different greetings from around the Arabic-speaking world that you can use to wish someone a happy and prosperous Eid (and the common responses to such wishes).

 1. Eid Mubarak (عيد مبارك) – Across the Arab world